-- 2.1.
-CSOs apply to all contractual arrangements entered into by the Council except for those specifically excluded at paragraphs 2.2 and 2.3 below.
-They apply to contracts where the Council is receiving goods works or services and to contracts where the council is supplying goods, works or services.
-Contracts must comply with CSOs irrespective of how they are funded.
-Procurement Legislation covers contracts for services, works and supplies.
-This includes contracts for the provision of works (including design and execution of works), for the purchase, lease, rental or hire of products (including installation) and for the provision of services generally, (subject to exemptions and relaxations for specific types of service activity that procurement can advise upon). - 2.2.
-CSOs do not apply to the following activities or contracts which are covered by separate policies and procedures: - a.
-Contracts for fixed term or permanent appointments where individuals become employees of the Council (NB they will apply to contracts for services even if those services are supplied by a named individual and to contracts with employment agencies for the provision of staff) see HR Policies at [ ]; - b.
-Agreements solely for the acquisition, disposal, or transfer of land (there will be some instances where disposal of land includes or presupposes a related works contract and therefore are caught by legislation and CSO's advice must be taken from Legal in these circumstances) see Property Policies at [ ]; - c.
-Works placed with utility companies where no competition is required under procurement legislation or competition is not achievable; - d.
-Services to be delivered to the Council by the Council's in-house services (i.e. legal/payroll etc); - e.
-Direct payments to customers see Social Care policies at [ ]; - f.
-Non trade payments to third parties i.e. insurance claims payments, pension payment, statutory payments to public bodies, compensation payments ordered by a court or tribunal speak to Legal at [ ]; - g.
-Contracts entered into by or on behalf of the Monitoring Officer for the appointment of counsel, solicitors and/or experts in relation to or in contemplation of proceedings, or where statutory procurement thresholds are not met; or - h.
-Loans to banks or other financial institutions and investments made in accordance with the treasury management strategy speak to Finance at [].
+- CSO's apply to all contractual arrangements entered into by the Council except for those specifically must comply with the digital and ICT strategy and decisions taken by the digital by design board. - 1.3.
+A relevant contract for the purposes of CSOs is any arrangement made by, or on behalf of,excluded at paragraphs 2.2 and 2.3 below.
+They apply to contracts where the council for the carrying out of works or for the supply of is receiving goods, materials or services, for example: - the supply or disposal of goods; - hire, rental or lease of goods or equipment; and - the delivery of services. - 1.4.
+"Contract" also includes arrangements and to contracts where the council is supplying goods, works or services. - 1.5.2.1.
+Contracts must comply with these CSOs,CSO's irrespective of the method of funding (e.g. capital, revenue, sponsorship, donations or grants from a third party).how they are funded.
+Procurement legislation covers contracts for services, works and supplies.
+This includes contracts for the provision of works (including design and execution of works), for the purchase, lease rental or hire of products (including installation) and for the provision of services generally, (subject to exemptions and relaxations for specific types of service activity that procurement can advise upon. - 1.6.2.2.
+The CSO's do not apply to the following activities or contracts which are excluded from CSOs:covered by separate policies and procedures a.
+Contracts of employment which make an individual a direct employee of the council: a.
+Contracts for fixed term or permanent appointments where individuals become employees of the Council (NB they will apply to contracts for services even if those services are supplied by a named individual and to contracts with employment agencies for the provision of staff) see HR Policies at []; b.
+Agreements for the acquisition, disposal, or transfer of land; see Property Policies at c.
+Works placed with utility companies where there is no competition required or achievable d.
+Services to be delivered to the Council by the Council's in-house services (i.e. legal/payroll etc) e.
+Direct payments to customers see Social Care policies at [f.
+Non trade payments to third parties - i.e. insurance claims payments, pension payment, statutory payments to public bodies, compensation payments ordered by a court or tribunal speak to Legal at [g.
+Contracts entered into by or on behalf of the monitoring officer Monitoring Officer for the appointment of counsel, solicitors and/or experts; in relation to or in contemplation of proceedings, or where procurement thresholds are not met; or e.h.
+Loans to banks or other financial institutions and investments made in accordance with the treasury management strategy-speak to Finance at [2.
+GENERAL REQUIREMENTS 2.1.
+Classification and Valuation of Contracts The following classifications apply for the purposes of CSOs: Minor contract - total value less than £100,000 Ordinary contract - total value of £100,000 or more but below £1,000,000 appropriate of the following: